Cory Gardner: 2014

-Gardner was the Republican nominee for Senate, and narrowly defeated incumbent Senator Mark Udall in the general election 48% to 46%, receiving 965,974 votes to Udall's 916,245.
+Gardner was the Republican nominee for Senate, and narrowly defeated incumbent Senator Mark Udall in the general election receiving 965,974 (48%) votes to Udall's 916,245 (46%),.
 No Labels performed independent get-out-the-vote efforts on behalf of its Problem Solvers, including Gardner.

 2020

 Gardner ran for reelection in 2020.
 During his tenure as a Senator, he notably did not hold many public town halls.
 At a February 2017 public town hall at Denver’s Byers Middle School, Gardner was represented instead by a cardboard cutout, dubbed "Cardboard Cory", created by Katie Farnan and friends.
 The concept developed staying power, and become an iconic four year protest campaign, showing up at protests and events around the state.
 Liberal groups including ProgressNow and Indivisible Colorado launched a 14-stop, statewide bus tour featuring Cardboard Cory and Coloradan constituents including Laura Packard during summer 2019.
 A short documentary film by Nick Rosen of Sender Films about Cardboard Cory's journey sponsored by Indivisible was released July 28, 2020.
 One of the Cardboard Cory cutouts was eventually given to Senator John Hickenlooper after his defeat of Gardner.
 According to The Colorado Sun, Gardner "decisively tied his reelection bid to President Donald Trump."
-He lost to the Democratic nominee, former governor John Hickenlooper.
+He lost to the Democratic nominee, former governor John Hickenlooper by 301,622 votes.